Sugar Free Cheesecake

 This cheesecake tastes amazing!
 If you are looking for a low carb dessert than make your own crust and go all out with this one!

 The only dairy that I recommend is grass-fed and organic.
 This is important so as to avoid inflammatory omega 6 fats, chemical toxins in the feed and to get the most anti-inflammatory nutrient content from your dairy.
-The Beyond Organic amasai is the best, but it is hard to come by because it is a special order product only available in the US.
-If you are unable to get this, I would recommend getting organic, grass-fed kefir, yogurt or cream cheese and using that.
+So look for grass-fed organic cream cheese if possible.

 Stevia is our favorite sweetener as it is one hundred times sweeter than sugar and has no effect on our blood sugar.
 If you don’t care for the taste of stevia, adding in the dash of salt really helps to take out the slight bitterness and balances the flavor very well.